isomerpages/sciencecentre-emag/pages/terms-of-use.md

 these Terms of Use.
 If you do not agree to these terms, please do not use the Service.</p>
 <p>2.
 Description of Service</p>
-<p>Void Deck is a popular science e-magazine and podcast produced by Science
+<p><em>Void Deck </em>is a popular science e-magazine and podcast produced
-Centre Singapore, providing articles, interviews, and resources on various scientific topics.</p>
+by Science Centre Singapore, providing articles, interviews, and resources on various scientific topics.</p>
 <p>3.
 Modifications to the Service and Terms</p>
 <p>Science Centre Singapore reserves the right to modify or discontinue,
 temporarily or permanently, the Service with or without notice.
 We may